Sixteenth Air Force: History

-Sixteenth Air Force (16 AF)'s original ancestor was the Joint United States Military Group, Air Administration (Spain), which was established on 20 May 1954.
+The 16 AF's original ancestor was the Joint United States Military Group, Air Administration (Spain), which was established on 20 May 1954.
 It was attached to the Joint U.S. Military Group, which oversaw implementation of the 1953 Spanish-American Defense Cooperation Agreement.

-On 15 July 1956, Sixteenth Air Force was created when the Air Administration (Spain) was re-designated as Headquarters, 16 AF, and aligned directly under Headquarters, U.S. Air Force.
+On 15 July 1956, the 16 AF was created when the Air Administration (Spain) was re-designated as Headquarters, 16 AF, and aligned directly under Headquarters, U.S. Air Force.
 Existing Spanish Air Force bases near Madrid, Sevilla, and Zaragoza were expanded to accommodate the 16 AF.
 On 1 July 1957, the 16 AF was transferred to Strategic Air Command (SAC).
 Its main operating bases in Spain were used for SAC B-47 Stratojet rotational alert aircraft until April 1965.

 The 16 AF also operated SAC bases in Morocco from 1958 through 1963.
 They included Nouasseur Air Base, Ben Guerir Air Base, and Rabat-Sale.
 In 1966, a year after SAC withdrew its B-47 alert force from Spain, the 16 AF was reassigned to U.S. Air Forces in Europe.
 The 401st Tactical Fighter Wing, with three squadrons of F-100D Super Sabres, moved from the United States to Torrejon Air Base, Spain.
 The wing later converted to F-4 Phantom IIs, and in 1983, to F-16 Fighting Falcons.

 In 1961, General David Wade was dispatched to Torrejón, where he took command of SAC's 16th Air Expeditionary Task Force.
 He received his promotion to lieutenant general on 1 August 1963 and left Torrejón to assume command of SAC's Second Air Force with headquarters then at Barksdale Air Force Base in Bossier City, Louisiana.

 Structure in 1989

-At the end of the Cold War Sixteenth Air Force consisted of the following units:
+At the end of the Cold War, the 16 AF consisted of the following units: